Bagels

 5. While the dough is resting, prepare the water bath by heating the water, non-diastatic malt powder (or brown sugar or barley malt syrup), and sugar to a very gentle boil in a large, wide-diameter pan.
 Preheat your oven to 425°F.

 6. Use your index finger to poke a hole through the center of each ball, then twirl the dough on your finger to stretch the hole until it's about 1 1/2" to 2" in diameter.
 Place six bagels on each of the baking sheets.
+(See our blog post How to shape bagels, for more details.)

 7. Transfer the bagels, four at a time if possible, to the simmering water.
 Increase the heat under the pan to bring the water back up to a gently simmering boil, if necessary.
 Cook the bagels for 2 minutes, flip them over, and cook 1 minute more.
-Using a skimmer or strainer, remove the bagels from the water and place them back on the baking sheet.
+Using a skimmer or dough whisk, remove the bagels from the water and place them back on the baking sheet.
 Repeat with the remaining bagels.

 Tips from our Bakers